Do you Need Legal Help?

 Our firm has been doing this type of personal injury work for more than 50 years.
 Our attorney team has practiced car and truck accident law for well over a combined 100+ years.
 We have investigated rollover crashes including those involving product defects, tire failures, highway edge drop-offs, and commercial vehicle involvement.
 We have the resources to preserve a vehicle, retain the right reconstruction and product experts, and pursue both the at-fault driver and the manufacturer where the evidence supports it.
 We have no qualms about going to trial, and the insurance companies know it.
 When you call, you talk to a real lawyer.
 The consultation is free and there is no fee unless we recover compensation for you.

 Do not let the insurance company total and dispose of the vehicle until you have spoken with a lawyer.
-Rollover vehicles contain critical evidence — roof crush measurements, tire condition, seatbelt latch function, airbag deployment records, and event data recorder output — that disappears permanently when the vehicle goes to salvage.
-We handle vehicle preservation on an emergency basis and can often have a preservation hold in place within hours of being retained.
+Rollover vehicles contain critical evidence — roof crush measurements, tire condition, seatbelt function, airbag deployment records, and event data recorder output — that disappears permanently when the vehicle goes to salvage.

 Possibly.
-If the evidence shows the roof crushed beyond applicable safety standards, a tire separated due to a manufacturing defect, a seatbelt failed to hold, or an airbag did not deploy when it should have, a product liability claim can be pursued alongside any driver-fault claim.
-These cases require expert testimony in multiple disciplines and attorneys who are prepared to litigate against major manufacturers.
-Our firm has the resources to do this.
+If the roof crushed beyond applicable safety standards, a tire separated due to a manufacturing defect, a seatbelt failed, or an airbag did not deploy, a product liability claim can be pursued.
+These cases require expert testimony and attorneys prepared to litigate against major manufacturers.

-No. Even single-vehicle rollovers frequently involve contributing causes beyond driver error — tire defects, roadway edge drop-offs maintained by a public agency, guardrail end treatments that launch rather than redirect vehicles, or another vehicle that forced the rollover and left.
-Single-vehicle does not mean single-cause, and it does not mean no defendant.
-We investigate every rollover to identify every responsible party.
+No. Single-vehicle rollovers frequently involve tire defects, roadway edge drop-offs, guardrail design failures, or another vehicle that forced the rollover and left.
+Single-vehicle does not mean single-cause and does not mean no defendant.

 The cap under Idaho Code Section 6-1603 — $509,013.28 effective July 1, 2025 — applies to non-economic damages in standard negligence cases.
-It does not apply when the conduct was reckless or felonious, such as a rollover caused by a DUI driver.
-Product liability claims have their own analysis that does not always track the standard negligence cap.
-The application of the cap in a rollover case depends on the specific theories of liability and requires fact-specific legal analysis.
+It does not apply when conduct was reckless or felonious.
+Product liability claims have their own analysis.
+Application is fact-specific.

 Longer than most.
-Product liability investigation, expert work, and litigation against large manufacturers extend these cases well beyond a year in most instances.
+Product liability investigation and litigation against manufacturers extends these cases well beyond a year.
 Cases that go to trial may be 18 to 24 months or more from filing.
-When the evidence supports a product defect claim, the additional time is often worth it — the damages recoverable in a serious rollover with a defect component can be substantially larger than a driver-fault-only case.

 Nothing upfront.
 We handle rollover and product liability cases on a contingency fee.
 Expert costs are advanced by the firm in serious cases.
-The initial consultation is free, and there is no fee unless we recover compensation for you.
+The initial consultation is free.